FilipeMaia/psdmrepo/ParCorAna/trunk/sphinxdoc/framework.rst

   0 means don't process it.
 * The tool parCorAnaMaskColorTool can help users produce this file, and convert from ndarray shape to image shape.
-Often a mask is created in image space, but it is best to create the color file in ndarray space and simply view it in image space.
+Often a mask is created in image space, but it is best to create the color file and finecolor files in ndarray space and simply view them in image space.

 .. _usercode: